sudipghale/Projection-Model/README.md

 #----------------------------------------------------------------------
 Background:

-  * The fundamental mathematics of projection (parallel and perspective) are described in the two handouts "4303 Projection Parallel" and "4303 Projections" available on Canvas.

-  * View files have the following format.
-(The basic structure is the same as the SVFM file, just with different entries.)

-    - Blank lines are to be ignored.
-(A blank line has no characters at all or is just whitespace.)

-    - Lines with '#' as the first non-whitespace character are comments and are to be ignored.

     - A line with a 'w' as the first non-whitespace character is the Worldspace line.
 There will be four numbers following the 'w': the xMin, yMin, xMax, and yMax limits of the